jerrymhuang/jerrymhuang/README.md

 🔭 Currently transitioning to be a Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).

-✨ Reseatch interest: Simulation-Based Inference, Computational Cognitive Modeling, and Human-Building Interaction.
+✨ Reseatch interest: Human-Building Interaction, Computational Cognitive Modeling, and Simulation-Based Inference.

-🌱 I also lead the [Iris Collective](https://github.com/iris-collective), a creative research group for human-computer interaction.

 📫 If you are interested in collaboration or hiring me as a tenure-tracked faculty member, please contact me by [mail](aca.jerryh@gmail.com).